arthurdjn/colorply/README.md

 </p>

 These models are models oriented in the same relative coordinate system.
-However, these models are composed of only one channel. **Colorply** merge any channels from any models, as long as they are in the same coordinate system.
+However, these models are composed of only one channel. **Colorply** merges any channels from any models, as long as they are in the same coordinate system.

 ### About